asaadsaad/CS569-Homework-10/README.md

 Do your research and explain what is a XSS scripting attack and find answers to the following questions:
 * What is a Cross-Site Request Forgery (CSRF) attack?
 * What is Cross-Site Scripting (XSS) attack?
-* How can we protect a web application from being vulnarable to CSRF and XSS attacks?
+* How can we protect a web application from being vulnerable to CSRF and XSS attacks?
 * Explain how Angular protects your application from CSRF and XSS attacks?